Elephant1214/PaperFixes/README.md

 - The improved tick loop is not compatible with the `mixin.bugfix.slow_tps_catchup` option from [VintageFix](https://github.com/embeddedt/VintageFix) (removed as of commit [ecbc3e1](https://github.com/embeddedt/VintageFix/commit/ecbc3e193c7fc9bee85577fa5e9f362c6249d82a)) and the tick loop changes from [Forged Carpet](https://github.com/DeadlyMC/forged-carpet) and likely from any other mod.
 - `removeNullTileEntities` breaks [Botania](https://botaniamod.net/index.html)'s flowers because of some odd way that Botania was written.
 - Bad core mods can cause re-entry errors and crash the game as soon as it starts.
-This is not my fault and is unavoidable because these mods are loading game classes too early.
+This is not PaperFixes' fault and is unavoidable because these mods are loading game classes too early.
 The only solution is to replace them with a fork that fixes the problems.\
   An incomplete list of problematic core mods and solutions:
     - [Quark](https://modrinth.com/mod/quark): Replace with [Quark: RoTN Edition](https://www.curseforge.com/minecraft/mc-mods/quark-rotn-edition) (Thanks to sahih_international for finding this)